Connect with us

 Staff Writer Helen Berk reflects on the masterful storytelling qualities of ‘Small Things Like These’ and highlights the movie’s relevance to issues of reproduction rights both historically and today.

 Small Things Like These‘ is a hauntingly introspective film that lingers, capturing the chilly beauty and moral complexity of small-town Ireland.
 Tim Mielants’s direction brings Claire Keegan’s novel to life in a way that feels tactile – each scene bathed in the dreariness of a Wexford winter with glittering Christmas lights casting a soft, distant glow against the grey.
-The coal merchant and feather, Bill Furlong is embodied by Cillian Murphy with an introspective intensity that holds the audience close, almost daring us to stay within the uncomfortable silence that surrounds his quiet revelations.
+The coal merchant and father, Bill Furlong is embodied by Cillian Murphy with an introspective intensity that holds the audience close, almost daring us to stay within the uncomfortable silence that surrounds his quiet revelations.

 Bill is a man defined as much by what he doesn’t say as by what he eventually does.
 His coal deliveries to the convent laundry – grim institutions that held unwed mothers under strict and often abusive control – reveal a society willing to turn away from truths that stain its image of itself.
 The convent is a fortress of secrets, headed by the formidable Sister Mary (played by a chillingly composed Emily Watson).
 She acts almost as a mafia donna, with half-hidden threats and money bribes that ultimately are what holds the convent together.
 She guards these truths with a gentle but iron resolve.